vrdoroVR made easy

 A cut can only be made in edit mode (to enter and exit, press the tab key or the drop-down menu at the top left).
 Press the K key to use the cutting tool and then press C to cut through the entire object.
 Clickplugin-autotooltip__default plugin-autotooltip_bigClick

 Depending on the device, clicking refers to the user action for selecting an element.
 For devices with a mouse, this means pointing to the element followed by pressing the left mouse button.
-On devices with touch displays, this refers to tapping or tapping and holding (iOS: long touch).
+For devices with touch displays, this means tapping or tapping and holding (iOS: long touch).
+In the

 to start the cut and clickplugin-autotooltip__default plugin-autotooltip_bigClick

 Depending on the device, clicking refers to the user action for selecting an element.
 For devices with a mouse, this means pointing to the element followed by pressing the left mouse button.
-On devices with touch displays, this refers to tapping or tapping and holding (iOS: long touch).
+For devices with touch displays, this means tapping or tapping and holding (iOS: long touch).
+In the

-again to end it and confirm the cut with Enter.
+again to end it, then Enter to confirm the cut.

-To select vertices through the entire model, use the X-ray mode (see arrow at top right) and then use Box Select to select the entire geometry on the side to be deleted.
-(A more detailed instruction regarding selction can be seen here)
+To select vertices throughout the model, use the X-ray mode (see arrow at top right) and then use Box Select to select all the geometry on the side to be deleted. (you can find more detailed instructions on selection here)

 Select the vertices on the edge (still in X-ray mode)